 - Reviews of tour product or services by real people.
 It will help to boost users' confidence

 - Numbers: whether is the prices or specs, I will always prefer to have them on my face.
 It will attract more attention than a sugar-coated marketing cliché description.

 - Give the chance to take questions.
 Engage with your potential users.
 Consider using a Virtual assistant chat.

 Why should you bother?

-TIP: What about podcasts?
-Do you think is there any future in podcasts as supporting content for your services/products?
+What about podcasts?
+Do you think about podcasts as supporting content for your services/products sales?